Analysis | The rhetorical power of the word ‘woke’ is far more obvious than its definition

 The debate plays into another popular framework in American politics at the moment.
 We have long prided ourselves on our opposition to authority, beginning with the edicts of King George III.
 Now, though, there’s been an effective effort to position the voices of authority against which Americans must rebel as any voice from government, mainstream media or academia broadly.
 “Wokeness” is often used as a way of describing a particular subset of what They want you to think; being described as “woke” is a way of being described as having been willingly or unintentionally hoodwinked by an Elite Narrative.

-That’s how Rodgers is using it as he tries to rationalize his decision not to get a vaccine — a decision contradicted not by elitist rhetoric but scientific evidence.
+That’s how Rodgers is using it as he tries to rationalize his decision not to get a coronavirus vaccine — a decision contradicted not by elitist rhetoric but scientific evidence.
 Carville’s use is more focused on the element of race, with his suggesting not just that his party should shift its rhetoric away from discussion of the subject but that it should be less focused on the subject in general.
 One common response to this, of course, is that the party is being associated as obsessed with race not simply because of its rhetoric but because of how the right is framing its rhetoric.
-Mark R. Warner, replying to Dana Bash, pointed out that he didn’t support “defund the police,” as was the case with nearly all Democratic candidates and politicians.
+Warner, replying to Bash, pointed out that he didn’t support “defund the police,” as was the case with nearly all Democratic candidates and politicians.
 It was the Republicans and right-wing media, not Democrats or school officials, who were elevating the issue of race in Virginia’s gubernatorial contest, he added.

 Rodgers’s deployment of the term seems to be an increasing one.
 It’s often just a shorthand for “what annoying leftist scolds want.”
 It’s about a sense that a group on the left is demanding that you change who you are and what you do.
 This is partly rooted in actual efforts to reconsider American history and to change how we talk about race and gender.
 It is also largely rooted in false perceptions about the scale of those efforts and the unanimity of what the efforts look like, false perceptions stoked by a political right that has benefited from amplifying racial and cultural insecurity among White Americans.